-AP, IB AND CAMBRIDGE CLASSES: If a student participates in the AP, IB or Cambridge exam, the student is not required to take the course final.
+AP, IB: If a student participates in the AP,or IB exam, the student is not required to take the course final.
 If the score on the AP exam is a 3, the student's grade increases by one letter grade.
 If a student scores a 4 or 5 on the AP exam, the student will automatically earn an A in the AP course.
 If the score on the IB exam is a 4, the student's grade increases by one letter grade.
 If a student scores a 5, 6 or 7 on the IB exam, the student will automatically earn an A in the IB course.